fantasticfahim/ai_for_fitness/README.md

 ## License

 This project is open-source and available under the [MIT License](LICENSE).
 This template includes everything from cloning the repository to setting up the environment, running the project, and managing the assets.
-You can copy-paste this into your `README.md` file on GitHub!